Bijan-Massoumi/magna-webapp/README.md

 npm run startNode
 ```

-In a seperate terminal window, in  `magna-contracts`
+In a separate terminal window, in  `magna-contracts`

 ```
 // build contracts and typechain, deploy